“One must always keep the tools of statecraft sharp and ready. Power and fear – sharp and ready.”

-It is a time for desperate measures as well.
-Infernal pacts, bargains with dragons, summoning the dead and bonding with vampire covens all become viable options as the struggle picks up momentum.
-It is a time when only the strongest, brightest and most treacherous will prevail.
+It is time for desperate measures as well.
+Infernal pacts, bargains with dragons, summoning the dead, and bonding with vampire covens all become viable options as the struggle picks up momentum.
+It is a time when only the strongest, brightest, and most treacherous will prevail.

 Only a few houses remain in the game as the final battle of the second act draws nearer, and the outcome sets the stage for the third and final act.

 Third Act: The New Order

 Only a handful of houses remain in the game after the initial series of battles, raids, and assassination, and the final battle looms ahead.
 The stakes are the same, one mistake is likely to doom the noble family, but the consequences are higher.
 Now the empire is in the balance.